hfscheid/ai-project/README.md

 ### Test Case config file

-To create a new test, the refence to a YAML file containing the test definition must be passed to `disco test create` command.
+To create a new test, the path to a YAML file containing the test definition must be passed to `disco test create` command.
 Below is the base-structure of a test definition, a working example can be found [here](https://github.com/hfscheid/ai-project/tree/master/test-example.yaml).

 ```yaml